This company is not yet accredited. To learn more, see reviews below or submit your own.

-- Starwood rewards: Travelers can become Starwood Preferred Guests (SPG) for free and earn Starpoints, which they can use for free stay at one of Starwood’s 11 brands, include Sheraton, aLoft, W and Westin.
+Starwood rewards: Travelers can become Starwood Preferred Guests (SPG) for free and earn Starpoints, which they can use for free stay at one of Starwood’s 11 brands, include Sheraton, aLoft, W and Westin.
 SPG members also get extra perks, like free in-room Internet.

-- Baseball: Sheraton is the official hotel of Major League Baseball.
+Baseball: Sheraton is the official hotel of Major League Baseball.
 Guests can watch the MLB Network, which includes live games as well as unique content like MLB Tonight, and they also have access to MLB.TV Premium to watch even more games.
 SPG members can spend Starpoints on game tickets.

-- Diversity: Starwood’s global initiatives include making sure it has a diverse workforce.
+Diversity: Starwood’s global initiatives include making sure it has a diverse workforce.
 In the United States, the company has partnered with colleges and universities to recruit minority employees and actively recruits military veterans.
 Their Advancement of Female Talent program aims to ensure an even gender balance at all levels of the industry.

-- Dining: Sheraton Hotels and Resorts have full service restaurants and room service.
+Dining: Sheraton Hotels and Resorts have full service restaurants and room service.
 Their menus have been designed so that their dining options pair well with one of their available wines or seasonal craft beers.

-- Updates: Starwood is in the process of implementing an extensive plan to update and renew the Sheraton experience.
+Updates: Starwood is in the process of implementing an extensive plan to update and renew the Sheraton experience.
 Known as Sheraton 2020, the upgrades so far include a new bar menu and a variety of special offers.

-- Best for Sheraton Hotels and Resorts cater to business and solo travelers, adults and retirees who are looking for a luxury hotel experience.
+Best for: Sheraton Hotels and Resorts cater to business and solo travelers, adults and retirees who are looking for a luxury hotel experience.

-Sheraton Hotels Company Profile
+Sheraton Hotels Company Information

 - Company Name: